 - A12.
-An auditor's external expert is not a member of the engagement team and is not subject to quality control policies and procedures in accordance with SSQC 1 In some jurisdictions, however, law or regulation may require that an auditor's external expert be treated as a member of the engagement team, and may therefore be subject to relevant ethical requirements, including those pertaining to independence, and other professional requirements, as determined by that law or regulation. - A13.
-Engagement teams are entitled to rely on the firm's system of quality control, unless information provided by the firm or other parties suggests otherwise.
-12 The extent of that reliance will vary with the circumstances, and may affect the nature, timing and extent of the auditor's procedures with respect to such matters as: - Competence and capabilities, through recruitment and training programs. - Objectivity.
-Auditor's internal experts are subject to relevant ethical requirements, including those pertaining to independence. - The auditor's evaluation of the adequacy of the auditor's expert's work.
+SSQM 1 requires the firm to address the use of resources from a service provider, which includes the use of an external expert.11 An auditor's external expert is not a member of the engagement team and may not be subject to the firm's policies or procedures under its system of quality management.12 Furthermore, the firm's policies or procedures for relevant ethical requirements may include policies or procedures that apply to the auditor's expert.13 In some cases, relevant ethical requirements or law or regulation may require that an auditor's external expert be: - Treated as a member of the engagement team (i.e., the external expert may be subject to relevant ethical requirements, including those related to independence); or - Subject to other professional requirements. - A13.
+As described in SSA 220 (Revised), quality management at the engagement level is supported by the firm's system of quality management and informed by the specific nature and circumstances of the audit engagement.14 For example, the auditor may be able to depend on the firm's related policies or procedures in respect of: - Competence and capabilities, through recruitment and training programs. - Objectivity.
+Auditor's internal experts are subject to relevant ethical requirements, including those relating to independence. - The auditor's evaluation of the adequacy of the auditor's expert's work.
 For example, the firm's training programs may provide auditor's internal experts with an appropriate understanding of the interrelationship of their expertise with the audit process.
-Reliance on such training and other firm processes, such as protocols for scoping the work of auditor's internal experts, may affect the nature, timing and extent of the auditor's procedures to evaluate the adequacy of the auditor's expert's work. - Adherence to regulatory and legal requirements, through monitoring processes. - Agreement with the auditor's expert.
+Reliance on such training may affect the nature, timing and extent of the auditor's procedures to evaluate the adequacy of the auditor's expert's work. - Adherence to regulatory and legal requirements, through monitoring processes. - Agreement with the auditor's expert.